rongfengliang/singer-pg2pg/README.md

 ## some notes

-you can also use pgloader
+you can also use pgloader  && dbt also a better one